singpilsa-code/Pilsang-vasha/README.md

 3. Run t
 node index.js
 ```
-Scan the QR code with your WhatsApp and you're online!
+pair codes with your WhatsApp number and you're online!

 ---